Biogen submits U.S. marketing application for Alzheimer's disease drug | Business

 Biogen submits U.S. marketing application for Alzheimer's disease drug

-Biogen Inc said on Wednesday that it submitted a marketing application for its experimental Alzheimer's disease therapy, aducanumab, to the U.S. Food and Drug Administration (FDA), sending its shares up more than 8% in premarket trading.
+Biogen Inc on Wednesday announced the widely awaited submission of a U.S. marketing application for its experimental Alzheimer's therapy, aducanumab, sending its shares up more than 8% before the bell.

+If approved, aducanumab could become the first treatment to hit the U.S. market to reverse the mental decline caused by the memory-robbing disease, which affects nearly 5.8 million Americans aged 65 and older.
+Wall Street analysts have been betting on aducanumab's success to rewrite Biogen's growth prospects as it faces concerns over patents of its top-selling drug Tecfidera and competition for Spinraza.

 - READ MORE ON: